swiss-seismological-service/scrtdd/README.md

 scrtdd --reloc-profile profileName --verbosity=3 --console=1
 ```

 scrtdd will relocated the catalog and will generate another set of files reloc-event.csv reloc-phase.csv and reloc-stations.csv, which together define a new catalog with relocated origins.
 At this point we should check the relocated events and see if we are happy with the results.
 If not, we change scrtdd settings and relocate the catalog again until we are satisfied with the locations.
+Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordstream (but they will be saved to disk for the next runs which will be much faster).

  As an example you can see below two catalogs before and after scrtdd relocation:

 ![Relocation example picture](/data/multiEventRelocationExample.png?raw=true "Relocation example")